 ENGL2115.
-Theories of language acquisition I (6 credits) [Non permissible combinations: EDUC2203 First and second language acquisition, LING2036 Child language] This course offers an introduction to the central themes in language acquisition, covering first language acquisition, second/foreign language acquisition and bilingualism.
+Theories of language acquisition (6 credits) [Non permissible combinations: EDUC2203 First and second language acquisition, LING2036 Child language] This course offers an introduction to the central themes in language acquisition, covering first language acquisition, second/foreign language acquisition and bilingualism.
 Students are expected to gain from the course a broad understanding of how children acquire their first language, how second language learners learn a new language, and the potential differences in processing and outcome.
-Assessment: 100% coursework.
-ENGL2116.
-Theories of language acquisition II (6 credits) Prerequisite: ENGL2115.
-Theories of Language Acquisition I or EDUC2203 or LING2036 This advanced course will deal with some of the critical issues addressed in Theories of Language Acquisition I in greater depth.
-It covers theoretical perspectives ranging from innateness, empiricism, to emergentism.
-We will study a survey of research on language acquisition and examine observational and experimental empirical data from various schools.
 Assessment: 100% coursework.
 ENGL2117.
 English phonology and morphology (6 credits) This course provides a comprehensive study of the sounds (phonemes) and building blocks (morphemes) of English words.
 Students will examine the phonemes of English as they occur separately and in context, and the processes involved in producing those sounds.
 The course involves problems that Cantonese speakers might have in mastering English phonemes (and why) and ways in which those problems can be overcome.
 Students will also develop an understanding of the foundation of English words.
 In learning the various ways in which English words are formed, each student will be able to increase his/her own lexicon and develop an understanding of how and why words are constantly being added to or deleted from the English language, and who is generally responsible for those changes.
 Assessment: 100% coursework.